Sommelier (SOMM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sommelier Historical Price

-According to the latest data gathered on Sommelier live price page, the current price of Sommelier is 0.00203117USD.
-The circulating supply of Sommelier(SOMM) is 337.60M SOMM , giving it a market capitalization of $685.72K.
+According to the latest data gathered on Sommelier live price page, the current price of Sommelier is 0.00224063USD.
+The circulating supply of Sommelier(SOMM) is 338.21M SOMM , giving it a market capitalization of $757.80K.

 The Sommelier Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SOMM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.